The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/case-study.md

 1. The `register` controller checks for an existing username before creating a new user.
 What HTTP status code does it return if the username is already taken, and why is that the appropriate code?
 2. After a successful registration and login, the controller sets `req.session.user_id = user.user_id`.
 Where does `req.session` come from and why are we storing only `user.user_id` in it as opposed to the entire `user` object?
-3. There is an intentional security issue somewhere in this file.
-Can you find it?
-What data is being exposed that shouldn't be, and how would you fix it?
+3. In the `login` controller, `res.send(user)` sends the result of `userModel.validatePassword()` directly to the client.
+Open `userModel.js` and look at what `validatePassword` returns on success.
+Is everything in that object safe to send?
+What would you change?

 **<details><summary>Answers</summary>**